Patronus: Identifying and Mitigating Transferable Backdoors in Pre-trained Language Models: Supplementary Experiments

 \subsection{Generalization on LLMs}

-To verify the generalization of \sys for classification tasks, we evaluate its backdoor defense capability on GPT-Neo\footnote{https://huggingface.co/EleutherAI/gpt-neo-1.3B}.
-As illustrated in Figure~\ref{fig:llm_cos}, we first validate the correctness of $\gamma_1$ and $\gamma_2$ on large language models (LLMs): the selected values of 0.4 and 0.9 still ensure a trigger detection accuracy of 95.3\%.
-Based on this, Table~\ref{tab:llm_backdoor_defense},~\ref{tab:llm_detection} show the results of backdoor detection and end-to-end backdoor defense effectiveness.
+As illustrated in \autoref{fig:llm_cos}, we first validate the correctness of $\gamma_1$ and $\gamma_2$ on large language models (LLMs): the selected values of 0.4 and 0.9 still ensure a trigger detection accuracy of 95.3\%. \autoref{tab:llm_backdoor_defense} evaluates the defense effectiveness under different three attack scenarios.

-Table~\ref{tab:llm_backdoor_defense} evaluates under different three attack scenarios.
-Without applying any defense mechanisms, the ASR for NeuBA reached 95.31\% on the Twit dataset, highlighting the vulnerability of the LLM.
-However, the implementation of adversarial fine-tuning resulted in a substantial decrease in ASR, reducing it to 8.53\% on Twit, while preserving high accuracy levels.
-Similarly, adversarial pre-training demonstrated notable effectiveness, especially on the Enron dataset, where ASR was reduced to an impressive 0.24\%, indicating robust protection against backdoor attacks.
-For POR-1 and POR-2 attacks, both adversarial fine-tuning and pre-training significantly lowered the ASR.
-These results underscore the potency of systematic defense strategies.

-Table~\ref{tab:llm_detection} presents the performance metrics of \sys in detecting backdoors in LLMs.
-The findings reveal a progressive improvement in recall with the increase in FS.
-Specifically, \sys achieved a recall of 58.33\% with FS2, which improved to 65.28\% with FS3, and further to 77.78\% with FS5.
-The corresponding computation times indicate a reasonable increase, from 0.52 hours for FS2 to 1.31 hours for FS5.
-This trade-off between detection performance and computational demand suggests that while higher iterations bolster recall, they also necessitate greater processing time.
-These results affirm \sys's capability to effectively detect backdoor vulnerabilities in LLMs, reinforcing the value of iterative search strategies in balancing accuracy and efficiency.